sodafoundation/installer/ansible/INSTALL.md

   "vg001" # change pool name to be the same as vg_name
 ```

-Besides, Change `tgtBindIp` variable in `group_vars/lvm/lvm.yaml` to your real host ip.
+In addition, change `tgtBindIp` variable in `group_vars/lvm/lvm.yaml` to your real host ip.

 ##### Ceph
 If `ceph` is chosen as storage backend, modify `group_vars/osdsdock.yml`: